lamhq/tech-notes/pages/backend/sqlalchemy/core/schema.md

 # Defining Schema

+In SQLAlchemy Core, we created a metadata container and then declared a Table object associated with that metadata.

 ## Database Metadata

 Database metadata in SQLAlchemy is a collection of objects that describe the structure and features of databases.